65: No Such Thing As A Chickenosaurus

 Where is the job application form available?

-they found a lot of books, they found a lot of papers, obviously, and the government haven't released it for a long time and it's just been released.
+they found a lot of books, they found a lot of papers, obviously, and the government hadn't released it for a long time, and it's just been released.

-Whenever they used to have um volleyball competitions in al-Qaeda, um he and Mohammed Atef had to be on different teams'cause they were both by far the best players.
+Whenever they used to have volleyball competitions in al-Qaeda, he and Mohammed Atef had to be on different teams because they were both by far the best players.
+Wow.

 He was really tall, wasn't he?

+Yeah, he was.
 But was he really good in the way that we've often said Kim Jong-un is great at golf?
+You know, like, were people just letting him win every shot, kind of thing?
+Maybe.

 I wonder.